scala/scala3/docs/docs/reference/simple-smp.md

+---
+layout: doc-page
+title: "The Meta-theory of Symmetric Meta-programming"
+---

-# Simple Symmetric Metaprogramming
+# The Meta-theory of Symmetric Meta-programming

 23.12.2017

-This note presents a simplified variant of symmetric metaprogramming which only treats dialgogues between two stages.
-We could have quotes containing splices (which can contain quotes, which can contain splices, and so on).
-Or we could start with a splice with embedded quotes.
-The important restriction is that (1) a term contains toplevel quotes or toplevel splices, but not both and (2) quotes cannot appear directly inside quotes and splices cannot appear directly inside splices.
+This note presents a simplified variant of symmetric meta-programming and sketches its soundness proof.
+The variant treats only dialogues between two stages.
+A program can have quotes which can contain splices (which can contain quotes, which can contain splices, and so on).
+Or the program could start with a splice with embedded quotes.
+The essential restriction is that (1) a term can contain top-level quotes or top-level splices, but not both, and (2) quotes cannot appear directly inside quotes and splices cannot appear directly inside splices.
 In other words, the universe is restricted to two phases only.